ccallawa/alyvix_doc/getting_started/windows_settings.rst

       :class: image-with-border
       :alt: Select Settings after the 5 second screen capture delay

 #.
-Press :kbd:`Escape` to return you to Editor with the new selection in the Designer
+Press :kbd:`Escape` again to return you to Editor with the new selection in the Designer
    panel at the right.
 Assign a *left click* action as in the previous example by changing the value of the :guilabel:`Action` dropdown from ``None`` to ``Click``: